 4. Can I pack other items like shoes in my golf travel bag?

-Yes, many bags have extra compartments for things like golf shoes and accessories, making them convenient for trips.
+Yes.
+Many bags have extra compartments for items like golf shoes and accessories, which makes them convenient for trips.